Lessons for Sincere Musicians

 We have wonderful conversations on the creative process in motion:

-what is swing? what is melody? what is phrasing? what is an idea?
+“what is swing? what is melody? what is phrasing? what is an idea?”

-You have to pick up your instrument and put sound in motion.
-Otherwise, what would be the point?
+You have to pick up your instrument and put sound in motion

 Born From Silence (John Dierker, Derek Wiegmann, DM, Zack Branch)